Misty Mountain Therapy

 In 2008, Jennifer received the Elementary School Counselor of the Year Award from the Colorado School Counselor Association (CSCA).
 This award led to 8 years of state and national involvement on the CSCA board.
 In 2014 Jennifer enjoyed her leadership role as CSCA President while advocating for school counselors and appropriate and accessible mental health in schools.

-Jennifer specializes in Solution Focused and Cognitive Behavioral Therapy, play and sand tray therapy as well as Animal and Equine Assisted Learning and Psychotherapy.
+Jennifer specializes in Solution Focused, Cognitive Behavioral Therapy, and sand tray therapy as well as Animal and Equine Assisted Learning and Psychotherapy.
 She has training and experience with the neurobiology of trauma and attachment and likes to focus on self-regulation, emotion and stress management.
-She has been a suicide prevention trainer and member of suicide prevention committees in La Plata County for many years.
+She has been a suicide prevention trainer and member of suicide prevention coalitions in La Plata County for many years.

 Building strong therapeutic relationships and helping others discover their strengths and find solutions to their challenges is a passion for Jennifer.
 She especially enjoys partnering with horses to provide experiences that help clients gain self-awareness and apply new skills to their daily life.
 She specializes in Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) for youth and adults and provides individual and group sessions.

 Jennifer has lived and worked in the Durango area since 1988, is a Fort Lewis College alumni, and loves everything to do with the outdoors including skiing, camping, rafting, biking and of course riding her horses in the beautiful mountains of Southwest Colorado!

 How do horses help?